rebeccacxy/NewsSentimentAnalysis/README.md

-# NewsSentimentAnalysis

-This sentiment analysis project was done for NUS Fintech Society.
+# Sentiment analysis on Financial News

 I used 3 models - BERT using Simple Transformers (performed the best), a Neural Network and Decision Trees.

-Overall, I ranked 3rd in our internal kaggle competition.
+Overall, I ranked 3rd in the NUS Fintech internal kaggle competition.